-OEC is in the process of building up our Beach IX Ally Program for students, staff, and faculty.
-This educational workshop aims to educate students and employees on traumainformed responses, including bystander intervention, and familiarize them with available campus resources for Complainant, Respondent, and Witnesses.
+OEC continues to execute Beach IX Ally Program for students, staff, and faculty through student organizations, departments, and student & employee trainings.
+This educational workshop aims to educate students and employees on trauma-informed responses, including bystander intervention, and familiarize them with available campus resources for Complainant, Respondent, and Witnesses.